nh/imgc/README.markdown

-Original readme by Antoine is here: http://wiki.github.com/nh/imgc/original-readme.
+Original readme by Antoine is here:http://wiki.github.com/nh/imgc/original-readme.
 More info to follow.

+> h3.
 Copyright
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or